Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 I request that the City Council make the right choice regarding street name changes.
 There really is no alternative, if this City’s common space for open dialogue is to truly remain safe and welcoming for all.

-Mosby Woods neighbor about 2 years ago
+Mosby Woods neighbor over 2 years ago

 It is funny to see all these people who purchased a home in this neighborhood, regardless of the names on the streets, "wake up" and decide they need to change the names.
 Although, it is probably not the residents who want a name change.
 The thought that "proposals for the city to cover the cost" is the definition of irresponsible behavior.
 It is going to cost the city money; this money comes from taxes, taxes that should be used for something useful.
 The city does not work, the city does not pay taxes.
 If the people who own property on a street want to change the name of the street, they should incur the total cost on their own.
 Those people, who have to apologize for history, want to spend funds on something that will not change the neighborhood.
 The same people who live and work in the neighborhood are going to continue to live and work in the neighborhood.
 Does the neighborhood really need "to engage the community in healing"?
 This statement is an over exaggeration; just like the post below from a "witness...to a man who volunteered to post himself on the frontline of hate".
 I guess a person can only voice an opinion if it is the same a everyone else.
 Another post below with an "imaginary young African American boy" who cannot walk down a neighborhood street at night because of the street name is so irrational that it spews "Liberal Arts Education".
 Let us look at the real world.
 Changing the name on a street does not change the people who live on the street.
 I doubt that a street name was the reason anyone purchased a home or purchased property to open a business.
 I can see the next step to this fruitless exercise.
 Step 1: Change the name of the street.
 Step 2: Have the dissenters move so the eutopia can be recognized.

-mitchell about 2 years ago
+mitchell over 2 years ago

 Tonight at the April 18th Open House for Street Name Feedback, I witnessed a woman walk up and verbalize anger at a man I was waiting in line to speak to.
 I only overheard her angrily vent that she and none of her neighbors had been informed of this process and that this name change would cost her thousands of dollars before storming off, and most of what I saw was that this man who had volunteered his time and efforts, apparently subjecting himself to the frontlines of hate, to create a more welcoming and inclusive community for all of us, was visibly shaken by her verbal attack.
 This behavior was not civil or respectful.
 This was wrong.